valentinpopescu98/NeuralNetwork/README.md

 # NeuralNetworkKeras
-Simple neural network developed in python using Keras.
+OCR application using neural networks developed in Python using Keras.
-This is a project written in romanian language.
-Feel free to edit my code and create an english version.

 To run this project follow the next steps: